eclipse-iceoryx/iceoryx/iceoryx_examples/icecrystal/Readme.md

 `--all` will enable all three views at once.

-    -t, --time <ms>   Update period (in milliseconds) for the display of introspection data [min: 500, max: 10000, default: 1000]

-If you want to change the default update rate of 1s, you can do that with `-t`.

     -v, --version     Display latest official iceoryx release version and exit.

 Make sure that the version number of the introspection exactly matches the version number of RouDi.
 Currently,